playlegendold/LegendServiceRegistry/README.md

 }
 ```

-This is our main class.
-Additionally it's our ServiceAccessorOwner.
+This is your main class.
+Additionally it's your ServiceAccessorOwner.
 The ServiceAccessorOwner is the owner of one or multiple ServiceAccessor.
 You can access your defined services by using ServiceAccessor class.
 ```java
 public class TestApplication implements ServiceAccessorOwner {